Social behavior: Affect

-Electronic media and social behavior
+Electronic media

 Social behavior has typically been seen as a changing of behaviors relevant to the situation at hand, acting appropriately with the setting one is in.
 However, with the advent of electronic media, people began to find themselves in situations they may have not been exposed to in everyday life.
 Novel situations and information presented through electronic media has formed interactions that are completely new to people.
 While people typically behaved in line with their setting in face-to-face interaction, the lines have become blurred when it comes to electronic media.
 This has led to a cascade of results, as gender norms started to merge, and people were coming in contact with information they had never been exposed to through face-to-face interaction.
 A political leader could no longer tailor a speech to just one audience, for their speech would be translated and heard by anyone through the media.
 People can no longer play drastically different roles when put in different situations, because the situations overlap more as information is more readily available.
 Communication flows more quickly and fluidly through media, causing behavior to merge accordingly.